nautobot/nautobot-app-device-lifecycle-mgmt/docs/user/app_use_cases.md

 ### Contracts: Device View with Contracts

 Contracts associated with devices will appear on the device detail page.
 Five contracts at most will be displayed here, listed in order of end date (latest date first).
-The same information will also display on inventory item detail pages for contacts associated with inventory items.
+The same information will also be displayed on inventory item detail pages for contracts associated with inventory items.

 ![](../images/lcm_contract_device_view.png)